 PROSPECTIVE GRADUATE STUDENTS

 General.
 Thank you for your interest in our research program!
-We are a part of the great Earth2Ocean research group, comprised of five labs who all focus on aquatic ecology and their conservation, allowing great extended collaboration and training opportunities.
+We are a part of the great Earth2Ocean research group, comprised of five labs that all focus on aquatic ecology and conservation, allowing great extended collaboration and training opportunities.

 Students should be creative, motivated, hard-working, and generous team players.
 While these are shared traits, diversity in backgrounds and experiences will strengthen our group.

 If you are interested in joining the lab, please send us an email with your resume/CV and a statement of research interests, and tell us:

 Why you'd like to go to graduate school

 Why you'd like to join our lab specifically

 When you're looking to join the lab